hxwang/Machine-Learning/MLSS2014-CMU/Xavier-Amatriain-Recommender-System/Lecture2-1.md

 	-e.g. treat the output of each recommender(collaborative, content-based and demographic) as a set of votes, ...
 - Switching
 	- The system users criterion to switch between techniques
-	- e.g. if the content-based system cannot make a recommendation with sufficient confidence, then a colaborative recommendation is attempted
+	- e.g. if the content-based system cannot make a recommendation with sufficient confidence, then a collaborative recommendation is attempted
 - Mixed
 	- Recommendations from more than one technique are presented together
 	- define a way to mix the results